 The ultimate list of local SEO tips (2017 edition) to boost your presence and rankings in Google local search and Google Maps search results.

 Here’s a list of local SEO tips to help your business account for the trend of localization in search, and to begin improving your rankings and presence in Google local search results.
 The local SEO tips below are not listed in any particular order.
 I just started writing until I’ve felt confident the best local SEO tips were presented and (hopefully) easy to digest.
 For a more in depth strategy session on each of these local SEO tips, perhaps I’ll follow up with a deeper dive into each one individually.

 But for now, let me start with a comprehensive list of the best local SEO tips!

-20 Local SEO tips to increase your rankings in Google local search
+20 Local SEO tips for 2017 to increase your rankings in Google local search

 Tip 1 – Use LOTS of images.